You wouldn’t get your car fixed at the hardware store, would you?

 She or he will offer empathy: “You sound lonely.”
 Or “It doesn’t sound as though you two are connecting.”
 That doesn’t mean your individual therapist is advising you to leave the marriage, which would, in most cases, be unethical.

 Usually an individual therapist will recommend couples therapy.
 Couples or relationship therapists understand that the relationship is the patient.
 We’ve seen partners lose hope, then struggle and reconnect.
-Our goal is to help both partners recognize the painful patterns they create and to learn new, fulfilling ways to relate to each other.
+Unless there is habitual infidelity, abuse, or addiction a partner isn’t willing to work on, our goal is to help both partners recognize the painful patterns they create and to learn new, fulfilling ways to relate to each other.

 We focus on listening carefully and understanding both partners.
 But we don’t just analyze your marriage.
 We roll up our sleeves and help you work on it.
 We offer tools and coaching that help you manage conflict, nurture intimacy, and create the relationship you want.